marles77/pupil-apriltags-aoi/README.md

 - 0: run analysis, to create CSV file with gaze data + AOI data
 - 1: run aoi view, useful to check if AOIs are detected correctly
 - 2: run tags view, useful to check if tags are detected correctly, webcam can be used
-- 3: run test, similar to mode 1, but with more verbosity

 Settings are stored in a YML file, see `settings-4.yml` for an example.
 The file includes information about apriltags (family and IDs) which are supposed to be detected, paths and files, the first and final frame of the video to be analyzed, as well as AOIs configuration.
 Each AOI is defined by: